 Additional requirements preferred by some employers

-Besides the National Certificate in Water or Waste Water Treatment, some employers prefer you to have one of the following:
+Besides the New Zealand Certificate in Water Treatment, some employers prefer you to have one of the following:

-- a trade qualification in fitting and turning or electrical.
+- A trade qualification in fitting and turning or electrical work.

 - reliable, punctual and motivated